kitamura-felipe/RSNASpotlight2021/README.md

 ![Screenshot](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/images/image05.png)

-#### Step 4: Upload the file from Experiment 1 and wait for it to be loaded.
+#### Step 4: Upload the file from Experiment 1 and wait for it to load.